 Like a good book, travel opens the mind.
 These unique opportunities give students both!

-Course meetings will be daily via Zoom at 9:00 am and again at 4:00 pm (see syllabus).
+Course meetings were daily via Zoom at 9:00 am and again at 4:00 pm

 With attention to content and design, and some experimental techniques, each student will create a group of Artist’s Books or Drawings about their one-week studio intensive, actively responding to the visual world around them.
 Each student will work with several blank artist’s books, sketchbooks and rolls of paper that they have prepared for the journey into their At-Home-Residency.
 The drawings and artist’s books will be developed throughout the week.
 Students will work at home with daily morning Zoom meetings and 5 afternoon Zoom critiques.
 The last project will be an Artist’s Book or finished drawing made during the month of August.